Lindt8/PHITS-Tools/paper.md

 capable of processing all of the relevant output files produced by each code and outputting the numerical results and metadata in a consistent, standardized output format, also able to automatically make and save plots (PNG/PDF) of tally results too.
-At present, there are no other similar PHITS or DCHAIN universal standard output parsing utilities; though the MCPL (Monte Carlo Particle Lists) [@MCPL_ref] package does support parsing of PHITS binary dump files if using one of two specific combinations of tally dump parameter settings.
+At the time of writing, there are no other similar PHITS or DCHAIN universal standard output parsing utilities; though the MCPL (Monte Carlo Particle Lists) [@MCPL_ref] package does support parsing of PHITS binary dump files if using one of two specific combinations of tally dump parameter settings.